Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ![](./images/100/lab100-terminal.png)

-### **STEP 1: Generate a SSH key-pair**
+### **For Mac/Linux STEP 2: Generate a SSH key-pair**

--   From your CLI input “ssh-keygen”

--   Hit return if you want to use the default file path or specify your own file path
+-   From your CLI input “ssh-keygen”.
+Hit return to use the default file path.
+Hit return again to skip adding a passphrase.

--   Hit return if you do not want to use any pass phrase or input one if you do

 ![](./images/100/lab100-terminal2.png)

   ( Note: A public key (.pub extension), and a private key (no extension), will be generated in your file path.
 The           default   file path is a hidden file path called .ssh .
 Show hidden file paths in your Finder by simultaneously clicking     “CMD + SHIFT + . ” )

 ## Part 2.
 Create VCN and related resources

-### **STEP 3: Sign in to Oracle Cloud**
+### **STEP 1: Sign in to Oracle Cloud**

 -   Go to [cloud.oracle.com](https://cloud.oracle.com), click **Sign In** to sign in with your Oracle Cloud account.